leonzwrx/homelab-wiki/general_linux_guides/darktable.md

 	 - Adjust mid-tones, shadows and highlights under _brilliance_ grading 4-ways tab:
      - Use _global offset luminance_ slider to adjust black level for more contrast adjustments
 2. Sigmoid - should already be set.
-Use **smooth** profile as an option for a good look as an  option
+Use **smooth** profile as an option for a good look especially for photos with heavy highlights like sunsets
      - Adjust _contrast_ slider if needed and _skew_ slider to move contrast towards highlights or shadows
-     - _preserve hue_ slider may or may not make a photo more interesting.
+     - _preserve hue_ slider may or may not make a photo more interesting (such as to make highlights glow more, like fire or sunsets).
 38% works well
      - _target_ sliders usually OK to stay at default but similar to luminance sliders used in ColorRGB
      - _primaries_ sliders for each color add or decrease colors in **highlights** only